Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Simulation study

 \subsubsection{Scenario 2: Three correlated random effects}

-With an additional random effect parameter compared to scenario 1, the fixed effects parameters are still properly estimated with \textbf{R-INLA}.
+The results are displayed in Figure \ref{Fig2} and detailed in Table S2 of the supplementary materials.
+With an additional random effect parameter compared to scenario 1, the fixed effects parameters are still properly estimated with \textbf{INLA}.
 The coverage probabilities are low with \textbf{frailtypack} for the slope and treatment by slope parameters in the continuous part ($\beta_1=-0.3$ and $\beta_3=0.3$), while the parameter estimates remain unbiased.
-The variability for these two parameters is lower with \textbf{R-INLA} ($\hat\beta_1=-0.31$, SD=$0.06$, CP=$96\%$ and $\hat\beta_3=0.30$, SD=$0.08$, CP=$95\%$) compared to \textbf{frailtypack} ($\hat\beta_1=-0.26$, SD=$0.11$, CP=$46\%$ and $\hat\beta_3=0.30$, SD=$0.14$, CP=$50\%$).
-As observed in the first scenario, the treatment effect'posterior estimate in the survival model has lower variability with \textbf{R-INLA} ($\hat\gamma_1=0.20$, SD=$0.30$, CP=$94\%$), moreover the coverage probability for this parameter is lower than expected with \textbf{frailtypack} ($\hat\gamma_1=0.24$, SD=$0.52$, CP=$82\%$).
-For the random effects covariance structure estimation, the posterior mean from \textbf{R-INLA} is slightly lower than the true value of the random intercept's standard deviation in the binary part ($\hat\sigma_a=0.88$, SD=$0.15$) with lower variability for the standard deviation and correlation terms overall.
-The association parameters ($\varphi_a=1$, $\varphi_{b_0}=1$, $\varphi_{b_1}=1$) are recovered well and have much lower variability with \textbf{R-INLA} ($\hat\varphi_a=1.01$, SD=$0.11$, CP=$99\%$, $\hat\varphi_{b_0}=1.09$, SD=$0.14$, CP=$98\%$, $\hat\varphi_{b_1}=1.06$, SD=$0.13$, CP=$99\%$) compared to \textbf{frailtypack} ($\hat\varphi_a=0.86$, SD=$1.85$, CP=$90\%$, $\hat\varphi_{b_0}=1.09$, SD=$1.73$, CP=$88\%$, $\hat\varphi_{b_1}=1.47$, SD=$1.77$, CP=$89\%$), but still with conservative coverage probabilities.
-Computation times remain much lower with \textbf{R-INLA} ($24$ seconds per model, SD=$4$) compared to \textbf{frailtypack} ($142$ seconds per model, SD=$45$) for which the time increased substantially when adding the third random-effect.
-Moreover, the convergence rate of the model is reduced with \textbf{frailtypack} for this scenario ($82\%$), because the model complexity increased.
+The variability for these two parameters is lower with \textbf{INLA} ($\hat\beta_1=-0.30$, SD=$0.06$, CP=$94\%$ and $\hat\beta_3=0.30$, SD=$0.08$, CP=$95\%$) compared to \textbf{frailtypack} ($\hat\beta_1=-0.25$, SD=$0.12$, CP=$44\%$ and $\hat\beta_3=0.29$, SD=$0.15$, CP=$47\%$).
+As observed in the first scenario, the treatment effect's posterior estimate in the survival model has lower variability with \textbf{INLA} ($\hat\gamma_1=0.19$, SD=$0.30$, CP=$94\%$), moreover the coverage probability for this parameter is lower than expected with \textbf{frailtypack} ($\hat\gamma_1=0.25$, SD=$0.53$, CP=$82\%$).
+For the random effects covariance structure estimation, the posterior mean from \textbf{INLA} is slightly lower than the true value of the random intercept's standard deviation in the binary part ($\hat\sigma_a=0.93$, SD=$0.15$, CP=$95\%$) while \textbf{frailtypack}'s value is slightly higher than the true value ($\hat\sigma_a=1.12$, SD=$0.29$, CP=$91\%$).
+Overall, \textbf{INLA} has lower variability for the standard deviation and correlation terms and \textbf{frailtypack} has poor coverage for these parameters (e.g., $22\%$ for $\sigma_{b_1}$ and $23\%$ for $\rho_{b_0b_1}$).
+The association parameters ($\varphi_a=1$, $\varphi_{b_0}=1$, $\varphi_{b_1}=1$) are recovered well and have much lower variability with \textbf{INLA} ($\hat\varphi_a=0.98$, SD=$0.12$, CP=$99\%$, $\hat\varphi_{b_0}=1.10$, SD=$0.14$, CP=$98\%$, $\hat\varphi_{b_1}=1.07$, SD=$0.14$, CP=$98\%$) compared to \textbf{frailtypack} ($\hat\varphi_a=0.89$, SD=$1.86$, CP=$89\%$, $\hat\varphi_{b_0}=1.09$, SD=$1.82$, CP=$89\%$, $\hat\varphi_{b_1}=1.46$, SD=$1.81$, CP=$89\%$), but still with conservative coverage probabilities.
+Computation times remain much lower with \textbf{INLA} ($6$ seconds per model, SD=$1$) compared to \textbf{frailtypack} ($181$ seconds per model, SD=$57$) for which the time increased substantially when adding the third random effect.
+Moreover, the convergence rate of the model is reduced with \textbf{frailtypack} for this scenario ($81\%$), because the model complexity increased.